 You can export a CSV file of all your store's customers and their details, or a filtered list of customers and their details.

 Exported CSV files can be opened in a spreadsheet application like Excel, Numbers, or Google Sheets, or used to connect your Shopify store with a third-party CRM system.

-Exported CSV files are limited to 9000 rows.
+Exported CSV files are limited to 1 MB in size.

 If you export up to one page of customers (up to 50 customers), then the CSV file is downloaded by your browser.
 If you export more than one page of customers (51 or more customers), then the CSV file is emailed to you.
 If you aren't the store owner, then the file is sent to the store owner's email as well.

 From your Shopify admin, go to Customers.